 Overcrowding and large class sizes

-Francis Lewis is one of the city’s largest and most successful high schools.
-It is home to the nation's largest chapter of Junior ROTC, a sought-after law program, and demanding, selective programs in engineering, science research and humanities that offer academics on par with specialized and other highly competitive schools.
-Local students who qualify for these programs or are zoned for the school should think twice before taking on a long commute to attend selective or popular schools elsewhere in the city.
+Francis Lewis is one of the city’s largest high schools.
+It is home to the nation’s largest chapter of Junior ROTC and offers sought-after programs in law, engineering, science research and the humanities that attract students from across Queens.
+Local students who qualify for these programs or are zoned for the school may want to consider them before taking on a long commute to attend selective schools elsewhere in the city.

-With course offerings that outpace some small colleges, options abound at Francis Lewis for all students.
-Ten languages are taught (including American Sign Language) and there are myriad Advanced Placement (AP) and College Now courses.
+With course offerings that rival some small colleges, options abound at Francis Lewis.
+Students may study Chinese, French, Japanese, Latin, Korean or Spanish, and the school offers a wide range of Advanced Placement (AP) and College Now courses.

-There are also class settings tailored for a range of student needs.
-For instance, there are three types of calculus class: AP calculus, AB and BC, as well as non-AP calculus for students not quite ready to tackle the college-level version.
-There are also sections for algebra and living environment that are taught over two years to give struggling students more time and support to learn the subjects.
+Classes are designed to meet a range of student needs.
+Advanced math options include AP Calculus AB and BC as well as non-AP calculus for students not yet ready for the college-level course.
+Some classes, such as Algebra or Living Environment, may be taught over two years to give struggling students more time and support to learn the material.

-To help downsize the learning experience for all, the school is organized into themed programs known as small learning communities (SLCs).
-In addition to the programs that admit students from outside the school’s zone, there are SLCs in art, business (known as Virtual Enterprise), dance, digital design, drama, engineering, forensics, international studies, journalism, and sports and health sciences.
-Each one delivers on its theme through a sequence of classes unique to that SLC and some dedicated activities that help build a sense of community.
-By the start of 10th grade, all students are enrolled in an SLC that they stick with through graduation.
+To help make the large school feel smaller, the school is organized into themed programs known as small learning communities (SLCs).
+In addition to screened or selective programs that admit students from across Queens, there are SLCs in areas such as digital design, culinary arts, business (Virtual Enterprise), journalism and international studies.
+Each one offers a sequence of related classes and activities that build a sense of community.
+By the start of 10th grade, all students are enrolled in an SLC that they remain in through graduation.

 Get more from InsideSchools